RitthujaKandasamy/Google-Fit/README.md

 *Friday*:
 Morning (Last fixes in case any)
-Afternoon (Last rehearsal for preparation)
+Afternoon (Last rehearsal for presentation)